 What is a pilon fracture of the ankle?

 A pilon fracture is a type of break of the shinbone (tibia) that happens near the ankle.
-Most of the time, it involves breaks in both the tibia and fibula of the lower leg.
+Most of the time, it includes breaks in both the tibia and fibula of the lower leg.
 The lower ends of these bones make up part of the ankle.

 Pilon fractures are relatively rare, especially in children and elderly people.
 Pilon fractures have become more common in recent years because air bags have increased the number of people that survive high-speed car crashes.